+The Group being active worldwide, the E&S laws and regulations its clients have to comply with vary from one country to another or one region to another.
 The Group requests its clients to comply with the laws and regulations of each relevant country or region while encouraging them to apply or use as references the following E&S standards and initiatives.